cj0x39e/retrying-dynamic-import/README.md

 ### What does it resolve?

-1. If the code 'import('a.js')' fails when loaded, this library will retry when loaded again.
-The default behavior will fail again directly.
+1. If the code 'import('a.js')' has failed when loaded, this library will retry when loading again.
+The default behavior will fail immediately.

 2. If the user is unable to  access the internet, it will fail immediately and will not proceed to execute the import function.